ARMmbed/mbed-client/README.md

         res->set_value((const uint8_t*)buffer,
                                    (const uint32_t)size);
 ```

-For more information on different functionalities of resources, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.
+For more information on different resource functionalities, please check the API documentation for the M2MObject, M2MObjectInstance and M2MResource classes.

 ### Write

-The **Write** operation is used to overwrite the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
+The **Write** operation is used to overwrite the value of a Resource, an array of Resource Instances or multiple Resources from an Object Instance.

-Whenever there is a valid PUT operation for any of the resources, the application will receive callback as follows:
+Whenever there is a valid PUT operation for any of the resources, the application will receive a callback:

 ```
 void value_updated(M2MBase *base, M2MBase::BaseType type)
 ```

-Where `M2MBase` is the object whose value has been updated and `M2MBase::BaseType` tells what type of object has received updated values.
+Where `M2MBase` is the object whose value has been updated and `M2MBase::BaseType` is the object's type.

 ### Write Attributes

-Any readable Resource can have attributes which are considered during the **Observe** operation.
+Any readable Resource can have attributes that are considered during the **Observe** operation (explained below).
 The following attributes are used:

 - Minimum Period (pmin)
 - Maximum Period (pmax)